odrevet/edict_database/README.md

 # Generate sql for selected languages

-The `src/expression/create_sql.dart` script can be called with arguments to process only some languages.
+The `src/create_sql_expression.dart` and `src/create_sql_kanji.dart` scripts can be called with arguments to process only some languages.

 The languages are in ISO 639-3 format for expression and ISO 639-2 for kanji, for example: